“We Chose You.”

 Many of us who have spoken about adoption hear from people who have decided they want to adopt but have a partner that isn’t necessarily there yet.
 Lauren explains that you need to start talking about this from the beginning.
 If you’re both not prepared to go down this journey together, it is going to be difficult.

-Lauren explains that these are hard discussions to have, but it will help you be in agreement before you adopt.
+Lauren explains that these are hard discussions to have, but it will help you agree before you adopt.
 The adoption process can be difficult to handle and without everyone being on the same page, it can be even harder.

 Lauren is a dedicated mother and wife and her willingness to share about adoption and to be a light in the adoption community is evident.
 She and her husband talk the talk and walk the walk when it comes to loving each other, loving on their children, and being active in the greater adoption community.